Gfatouras/Lung-X-Ray-Classifier/README.md

 ## Evaluation

-The CNN model was evaluated using the following metrics:
+The final CNN model was evaluated using the following metrics:

 - **Accuracy Metrics**
 - **Confusion Matrices**